 - Email communications regarding the whistleblowing and asbestos issue were inappropriately deleted by the University president

 The school newspaper reports that teachers are choosing alternate locations - away from their offices and classrooms -- to meet students.
-It is some students believe that Stevenson Hall, a building at the center of the controversy, is "not a safe place on campus."
+Some students believe that Stevenson Hall, the building at the center of the controversy, is "not a safe place on campus."

 Would you feel safe sending your child to school showing high levels of asbestos in classrooms and offices?
 Please share your thoughts within a comment below.